thevivekpandey/thevivekpandey.github.io/_posts/2014-02-22-some-auction-strategies.md

 the clicks at 7, 6 and 1 units respectively.
 They need to pay the seller only if an ad gets clicked.

-Let us say the participants bid values 7, 6 and 1 respectively.
+Let's say the participants bid values 7, 6 and 1 respectively.

 __GSP__